rbspy/rbspy/README.md

 application does (including waiting), or only profile when the application is using the CPU.

 By defeault, rbspy profiles everything the program does (including waiting).
-There is an experimantal option to profile only when the program is using the CPU. (`--on-cpu`)
+There is an experimental option to profile only when the program is using the CPU. (`--on-cpu`)

 `--on-cpu` is implemented by 2 layers of filtering using the following sources of information:
 - OS level thread information (only available for linux, macos and windows)